 Yes, SEO is that broad.

 Which means modern SEO includes user-experience (UX) and conversion rate optimisation (CRO) because web pages that terminate the search (satisfy the user) beat web pages that do not (all else being equal.)

 SEO Is a Process

 SEO is a skill you can learn.
 And a process you can apply.

-We do SEO for our clients when they do not have the time, energy, or knowledge to do it themselves.
+I do SEO for my clients when they do not have the time, energy, or knowledge to do it themselves.

 Need SEO services?